miloserdev/openbmc/poky/documentation/sdk-manual/extensible.rst

 Adding Native Tools
 -------------------

 Often, you need to build additional tools that run on the :term:`Build Host` as opposed to the target.
 You should indicate this requirement by using one of the following methods when you run ``devtool add``:

 -  Specify the name of the recipe such that it ends with "-native".
    Specifying the name like this produces a recipe that only builds for the build host.

--  Specify the "--also-native" option with the ``devtool add`` command.
+-  Specify the "DASHDASHalso-native" option with the ``devtool add`` command.
 Specifying this option creates a recipe file that still builds for the target but also creates a variant with a "-native" suffix that builds for the build host.